Britain formally requests extradition of U.S. diplomat's wife after fatal crash

 Dunn’s parents met Trump at the White House in October.
 Trump hoped to persuade them meet to Sacoolas, who was in the building at the same time, but they declined.

-Reporting by Alistair Smout; Editing by Sandra Maler and Bill Berkrot
+Reporting by Alistair Smout; additional reporting by David Brunnstrom and Eric Beech in Washington; Editing by Sandra Maler and Bill Berkrot